AndrewXu22/optimal_unified_memory/readme.md

-This repo contains the instructions, scripts, and codes needed to reproduce the experiments for our paper named:
+This repo contains the instructions, scripts, and codes needed to reproduce the experiments for our work named:
-"XPlacer: A framework for Guiding Optimal Use of GPU Unified Memory"
+"A framework for Guiding Optimal Use of GPU Unified Memory"

 # Overview of major steps